About Public Computers

 - Public computers are for use by one person ONLY.
 Persons wishing to share a computer must obtain permission in advance from the main desk.
 Users sharing a computer or laptop must both be older than 18, have internet permission, or be a child accompanied by a parent or guardian.

 - Computers MUST be used in accordance with the Library's Technology Use Policy and applicable Federal and State laws.

 Using Public Computers

-- In order to use a Library computer you must log in using your Library Card number and PIN.
-(Your PIN will be the last four digits of your phone number unless you have changed it.)
+- In order to use a Library computer you must log in using your Library Card number.

-- Due to privacy rules we can not tell you your Card number, however; if you have forgotten or are uncertain of your PIN please check at the Library desk.
+- Due to privacy rules we can not tell you your Card number.

 - Choose any available computer, move the mouse, and click on the word Available.
 (If you see the word Reserved choose another computer or make a reservation (see a staff member if you're unsure of how to do this).